 The right soil

 Having the right soil for your vegetable patch is key to growing crops effectively.
 Vegetables tend to prefer rich, healthy soil so try to add fertilizers to your soil that balance its pH.
-Soil tests can be carried out if you’re unsure.
+Soil tests should be carried out if you are not sure.
 Alternatively, as a rough guide, scoop some soil into a pot, add ½ a cup of vinegar to it, if it bubbles, your soil is Alkali.
-Our range of fertilizers and compost can be found on our Suttons site.
+Our range of fertilizers and compost are available to buy on our Suttons site.

 Tending to your garden

 Tending to your garden is where people find the most pleasure in their garden.
 Knowing when to and how often to water your is half the battle.
 Here’s a rough guide on tending to your crops.
 Newly seeded beds require watering frequently whereas established crops can get by without too much watering.